-- Provides more granular and detailed information than information on expenses affecting future performance and compared to disclosing the fair value of intangibles / recognising intangibles. - Provides information on how an entity is creating value by linking the identification of key intangibles with the entity's business model and providing information on these intangibles. - The disclosures could also include information that would have a negative impact on the entity's earnings, that is 'negative intangibles' / 'intangible liabilities'.
-For example, if customers are dissatisfied with the entity.

-- Generally less subjective than disclosing the fair value of intangibles (or recognising and measuring intangibles at fair value). - More useful for the assessment of stewardship than information on expenses affecting future performance (as the intangibles are specified). - Generally, it could be assumed to be less costly to provide than the fair value of intangibles or recognising more intangibles on the statement of financial position.
-Depending on the information to be provided (including KPIs) information could be less costly to prepare than information on expenses affecting future performance. - Could lead to less concern from preparers than providing the fair value of intangible resources.
-Providing such forward-looking information could be in conflict with local regulations or even give rise to possible legal issues (for example, if the intangible is finally sold to a materially different price).
+- Provides more granular and detailed information than information on future-oriented expenses and compared to disclosing the fair value of intangibles and recognising intangibles. - Provides information on how an entity is creating value by linking the identification of key intangibles with the entity's business model and providing information on these intangibles.
+Such a link is not (necessarily) provided under the recognition approach and the future-oriented expenses approach. - The disclosures could also include information that would have a negative impact on the entity's earnings, that is 'negative intangibles' / 'intangible liabilities'.
+For example, if customers are dissatisfied with the entity. - Generally less subjective than disclosing the fair value of intangibles (or recognising and measuring intangibles at fair value). - More useful for the assessment of stewardship than information on future-oriented expenses (as the intangibles are specified). - Generally, it could be assumed to be less costly to provide than the fair value of intangibles or recognising more intangibles on the statement of financial position.
+Depending on the information to be provided (including KPIs) information could be less costly to prepare than information on future-oriented expenses. - Could lead to less concern from preparers than providing the fair value of intangible resources.
+Providing such forwardlooking information could be in conflict with local regulations or even give rise to possible legal issues (for example, if the intangible is finally sold to a materially different price).